 There are 3 regular bonds in all with a lone pair of electrons on the nitrogen atom.

-Mention the characteristics from an electron-deficient hydride with respect to its chemical reactions and structure?
+What characteristics do you expect from an electron-deficient hydride with respect to its structure and chemical reactions?

 To form a regular bond, an electron-deficient hydride does not have sufficient electrons in which 2 electrons are shared by 2 atoms.